Bhimakali Temple: History

-The temple was built in 13th century as a shrine dedicated to goddess Durga, locally known as Bhimakali, and is revered as one of the 51 sacred shakti peethas.
+The temple was built in 13th century as a shrine dedicated to goddess Durga, locally known as Bhimakali, and is revered as one of the 51 sacred Shakta pithas.
 She is the kuldevi of the rulers of the erstwhile Bushehr state.
 The temple is a popular pilgrimage site in Himachal Pradesh.
 Raja Padam Singh contributed towards rebuilding the temple in the 1920s.

 During the 1905 Kangra earthquake disaster, the main tower tilted slightly but astonishingly straightened back during a subsequent tremor.
 Legend has it that the temple has deep foundations and includes a disused tunnel connecting it to the village of Ranwin, located a kilometer away.
 In ancient times, priests supposedly used this secret passage for entering and leaving the temple.

 Legend

 According to one legend, during Daksha Yagna, the Ear of Sati Devi fell here when Lord Vishnu cut the pieces of her body carried by heartbroken Lord Shiva.
 Other legend states that this area was under the rule of a Demon called Banasura, the great-grandson of king Prahlad an ardent devotee of Lord Vishnu.
 Due to the Usha-Anirudh affair, Lord Krishna fought here with him, and in this battle, Lord Siva stood against the former.
 The legend goes that the head of the defeated king Banasura was buried in front of the entry gate now marked as a raised platform to the first courtyard.
 After Banasura, Pradyumna son of Lord Krishna ruled this area.
 Then the ruling king constructed this temple recognizing Devi Bhimakali as the presiding deity of this area.